Vinicius-L-R-Matos/my_vault_posts/content/posts/Building a Blog System Using Obsidian.md

 What’s happening here is that an Obsidian vault is feeding the content of the posts you’re reading right now.
 Once everything is set up, the process requires minimal effort to keep running smoothly.

+Below, I’ll show you how I built this actually blog that you are reading and how everything works.
+So you can also do it for youself.

+## In the past
+For over three years, I relied on [this](https://vinicius-l-r-matos.github.io/-Repositorio-DS/) Fastpages blog, which, while highly functional, often proved frustrating due to the lack of full control over errors in Jekyll.

-I’ve used a [fastpages](https://vinicius-l-r-matos.github.io/-Repositorio-DS/) blog for the last 3 years.
-While it was very functional, it became a bit annoying not having full control over all the errors that occurred in Jekyll.
-And since it officially migrated to [Quarto](https://quarto.org/), I no longer had my familiar framework for transcribing my markdown files into posts.
-However, I had a great experience using Obsidian and decided to share what I learned.
+With its official discontinuation in 2022 and migration to [Quarto](https://quarto.org/), I lost the familiar framework I had used to convert my Markdown files into posts.
+However, my experience transitioning to Obsidian for this purpose has been exceptional, and I’m eager to share what I’ve learned.

-Below, I’ll show you how I built this blog and how everything works.

-## Why do it?
+## Why do this at all?
-The CEO of [Anthropic](https://www.anthropic.com/)—a startup founded by former OpenAI members— mister [Daniel Miessler](https://danielmiessler.com/) have shared some interesting perspectives on AI, the future, and how these technologies will shape our lives.
-In my view, this particular idea seems especially reasonable one:
+The CEO of [Anthropic](https://www.anthropic.com/)—a startup founded by former OpenAI members—[Daniel Miessler](https://danielmiessler.com/) has shared insightful perspectives on AI, the future, and the transformative impact these technologies may have on our lives.
+One idea, in particular, resonates strongly with me:
 ![Image Description](/images/daniel_miessler_x_post.png)

-From my understanding, as AI becomes more decentralized, it will become increasingly efficient for people around the world to share ideas and create goods.
-Regardless of whether it’s currently hyped in the tech market, the benefits of open dialogue on improving the economy are widely recognized.
+From my understanding, as AI becomes more decentralized, it will enable people across the globe to share ideas and create goods more efficiently.
+Regardless of whether AI is currently hyped in the tech market, the benefits of fostering open dialogue to improve the global economy are undeniable.

-So, if we could use a Zettelkasten-like note system to capture our thoughts and then have an application draw directly from a vault to quickly and easily produce blog posts, that would be incredibly helpful and productive.
+This idea inspired me to explore the possibility of using a Zettelkasten-like note system to organize thoughts and create an application that directly pulls from a vault to effortlessly generate blog posts.
+Such a system would be both powerful and productive.

-As with many discoveries throughout history, it all starts with just a few letters.
+Like many great discoveries in history, it all begins with just a few words...

 ## How it works
 The following chart demonstrates how it’s done:
 ![Image Description](/images/blog_system.png)